mpvnet-player/mpv.net/docs/Manual.md

 #### ScriptingExtension

-The ScriptingExtension implements the C# scripting host using [CS-Script](https://www.cs-script.net/).

 I use this extension as well to develop and debug C# scripts.
 Once the code was developed and debugged, I move the code from the extension to a standalone script.

 [Source Code](extensions)